Ultimate Guide to Madame Tussauds London

 Image credit: Merlin

-• The Royal Palace.
-Practice your best curtsy as you come face-to-face with King Charles III and Queen Camilla, and snap a selfie with Wills and Kate.
-You’ll also encounter royal guests such as Dame Judi Dench, Mo Farah CBE, and former US president Barack Obama.
+Practice your best curtsy as you come face to inscrutable waxen face with King Charles III and Queen Camilla, and snap a selfie with Wills and Kate.
+You’ll also encounter royal guests like Dame Judi Dench, Mo Farah CBE, and former US president Barack Obama.
+Don’t miss the chance to wave at your adoring public from the Bucky Palace balcony.

-• Impossible Festival.
-Impossible by name, impossible by nature, the line-up at this dream festival boasts Jimi Hendrix, David Bowie, Beyoncé, Ed Sheeran, Amy Winehouse and Taylor Swift.
+Impossible by name, impossible by nature, this dream festival line-up features Jimi Hendrix, David Bowie, Beyoncé, Ed Sheeran, Amy Winehouse, Drake, Rihanna, Taylor Swift and The Beatles.
+Something for everyone, in other words.
+Unless of course your favorite band happens to be Einstürzende Neubauten.

-• Chamber of Horrors.
-Not for the faint of heart, this immersive zone reveals London’s dark underbelly, and features relics rescued from genuine crime scenes.
-Meet notorious gangsters the Krays and other London monsters like John Christie, Dennis Nilsen and, of course, Jack the Ripper himself.
+Easily scared?
+Then you might want to give this one a wide berth.
+This immersive zone reveals London’s dark underbelly, and features relics rescued from genuine crime scenes.
+Meet notorious gangsters the Krays and other monstrous mannequins including John Christie, Dennis Nilsen and, of course, Jack the Ripper himself.

-• Spirit of London.
-Take a black cab ride through the city’s turbulent past, from the plague to the Great Fire of London,and Carnaby Street in the swinging 1960s.
+Cute as the proverbial button, this tiny theme park adventure takes you on a whistle-stop black cab ride through London’s turbulent history from the plague to the Great Fire of London, and Carnaby Street in the swinging ‘60s.
+No need to tip the driver.

 Taylor Swift at Madame Tussauds London